For the N.W.A biopic named after this album, click here.

 - "Parental Discretion Iz Advised" samples "I Turned You On" by The Isley Brothers

-- "8-Ball Remix" samples the line "Kick that shit" from Public Enemy's "Terminator X Speaks With His Hands" (1987), "City Of Compton" from "Ronnie Hudson & The Street People's "West Coast Poplock", "Cold Kickin' Ass" from Sweet Tee & Jazzy Joyce's "It's My beat"., "Pull up a chair" from Eric B. and Rakim"s "My Melody" from their album Paid In Full, "Yeah!" from The Beastie Boys "Fight For Your Right To Party" from Licensed to Ill.
-It also samples "Yes We Can Can" by The Pointer Sisters, "Be Thankful For What You Got" by William Devaughn, "It's My Beat" by Sweet Tea, "Hollywood Swinging" by Kool And The Gang, "Let's Get It On" by Marvin Gaye, "Go See The Doctor" by Kool Moe Dee.
+- "8-Ball Remix" samples the line "Kick that shit" from Public Enemy's "Terminator X Speaks With His Hands" (1987), "City Of Compton" from "Ronnie Hudson & The Street People's "West Coast Poplock", "Cold Kickin' Ass" from Sweet Tee & Jazzy Joyce's "It's My beat"., "Pull up a chair" from Eric B. and Rakim"s "My Melody" from their album Paid in Full, "Yeah!" from The Beastie Boys "Fight For Your Right To Party" from Licensed to Ill.
+It also samples "Yes We Can Can" by The Pointer Sisters, "Be Thankful For What You Got" by William Devaughn, "It's My Beat" by Sweet Tea, "Hollywood Swinging" by Kool & the Gang, "Let's Get It On" by Marvin Gaye, "Go See The Doctor" by Kool Moe Dee.

 - "Something Like That" samples "Down On The Avenue" by Fat Larry's Band, "Take The Money and Run" by The Steve Miller Band and "I Think I'd Do It" by Z.Z.
 Hill.